 That car’s drivetrain was previewed in the concept which mated an electric motor to AMG’s 4.0-litre V8 to produce 805bhp and enable a sub-3sec 0-62mph time.
 Mercedes Formula 1 battery technology was used to warrant recharging through brake energy recuperation and input from the combustion engine.

 Mercedes may not name its four-door GT model the GT 4, because it already produces a GT4 racing car that’s based on the GT road car.
 However, GT could be used in some way to distance the model from the four-door CLE, which will replace the CLS, to emphasise the car’s powerful performance.

-The car will arrive around September 2018, likely to be priced slightly higher than the 542bhp Porsche Panamera Turbo which starts at £113,075.
+When order books open, the GT four-door will likely be priced slightly higher than the 542bhp Porsche Panamera Turbo which starts at £113,075.
 The hottest hybrid version could command significantly more.